catalyst-cloud/catalystcloud-docs/source/audit-logs/activating-audit-logs.rst

 need to provide the following information in a support ticket in order for your projects to start receiving audit logs:

 #.
-The UUID of your object storage container
+The name of your object storage container
 #.
 The user name and UUID of the object storage user who's credentials are
    needed.
 #.
 The list of projects that you want to start receiving log data for.